Equality and Diversity

 As Police and Crime Commissioner, I have a responsibility under the Equality Act 2010 to raise awareness and promote equality and diversity.
 I am committed to eliminating discrimination, victimisation, harassment and other conducts prohibited under the Equality Act 2010.
 I am committed to ensuring Cumbria’s policing service remains fair, transparent and equitable.

-The Public Sector Equality Duty, which came into force on 5 April 2011, places a legal duty on public authorities to ensure that unlawful discrimination, harassment and victimisation is removed; as well as promoting equal opportunities and encourage good relations.
+The Public Sector Equality Duty, which came into force on 5 April 2011, places a legal duty on public authorities to ensure that unlawful discrimination, harassment and victimisation is removed; as well as promoting equal opportunities and encouraging good relations.
 The Police Reform and Social Responsibility Act 2011 amended the Equality Act 20120 to make the Public Sector Equality Duty apply to PCC’s requiring them to abide by the General Equality Duty.

 The Specific Duty

 The Specific Duty requires public bodies (including Cumbria Constabulary) to publish information (as least once a year) to show how they are complying with the Public Sector Equality Duty, as well as set equality objectives at least every four years.
 Click here to view Cumbria Constabulary’s Equality and Diversity webpage, or click to view Cumbria Fire and Rescue Services’ Equality, Diversity and Inclusion webpage.

 The General Equality Duty

 The General Equality Duty requires public bodies, including the PCC, whilst exercising their functions to have due regard to the need to:

 - eliminate discrimination, harassment and victimisation